 Known as the “Pink City," Jaipur is the capital of the colorful state of Rajasthan.
 It has the distinction of being a well planned and laid out city.
 As you drive through the old part of town, you will witness a life most unlike others.
 Witness how the city blooms during the day in a kaleidoscope of color and sound.

 After the Amber Fort, proceed for a city tour of Jaipur.
 You will visit the City Palace Museum where you can see an imposing blend of traditional Rajasthani and Mughal Art.
-The museum is resplendent with its collection of robes of royal princes, carpets, an armory of old weapons, miniature paintings portraying court scenes, battle scenes and processions, Also visit the awe inspiring Jantar Mantar (an accurate observatory built in 1726 AD).
+The museum is truly impressive, with its collection of robes of royal princes, carpets, an armory of old weapons and miniature paintings portraying court scenes, battle scenes and processions.
+Next on the tour, you will visit the awe inspiring Jantar Mantar (an accurate observatory built in 1726 AD).
 Also included is a photo visit at the Hawa Mahal (Palace of Winds) - a five storied wonder with a spectacular pyramidal facade and overhanging windows with latticed screens, domes and spires.

 Enjoy this free time at your leisure.